bus710/edgex-on-raspberry-pi/30_install_edgex.md

 # 3. How to install EdgeX with a virtual device service

-All the tools to run EdgeX services is ready.
-A EdgeX stack consists of many docker containers but users don't need to launch one by one since the EdgeX team offers Docker-compose files per each release iteration.
+The tools to run EdgeX services are ready.
+The EdgeX stack consists of many docker containers but users don't need to launch one by one since the EdgeX team offers Docker-compose files per each release iteration.

 <br/>